Director of Collaborative Medicine

 Dr. Heather Hoff is a native South Dakotan, and she graduated Summa Cum Laude with a Bachelor of Science in biology and chemistry from the University of South Dakota.
 She obtained her medical degree and completed the Research Distinction Track at the University of Iowa Carver College of Medicine in Iowa City, Iowa.
 Her residency training in Obstetrics and Gynecology was completed at Mayo Clinic in Rochester, Minnesota, where she received numerous teaching and research awards, including Best Chief Resident Educator and the Resident Research Award.
 Dr. Hoff then ventured south for her Reproductive Endocrinology and Infertility fellowship at the University of North Carolina-Chapel Hill.

 Dr. Hoff’s research during fellowship was focused on improving embryo implantation.
 Her clinical and translational research interests include embryo development, laboratory quality control, fertility preservation, and mental health disorders and infertility.
 Her research has led to numerous publications in Reproductive Endocrinology and Infertility, including the field’s leading journals, and she has presented her work both nationally and internationally.
-Dr. Hoff is board certified in Obstetrics and Gynecology.
+Dr. Hoff is board certified in both Obstetrics and Gynecology as well as Reproductive Endocrinology and Infertility.
 She is also a member of Houston Gynecological and Obstetrical Society, American Society for Reproductive Medicine, and the American College of Obstetrics and Gynecology.

 Dr. Hoff enjoys all aspects of Reproductive Endocrinology, with special interest in infertility, same-sex couple fertility support, polycystic ovarian syndrome, and elective fertility preservation.